EyobAshenaki/alx-journey/0x00-shell_basics/README.md

 '4-listmorefiles' script prints contents of working directory in the long file including hidden files '5-listfilesdigitonly' script prints current directory contents in long format with user and group IDs displayed numberically and also hidden files
-'6-firstdirectory' script creates a directory named 'my_first_directory' in the '/tmp/' directory
+'6-firstdirectory' script creates a directory named 'my_first_directory' in the '/tmp/' directory '7-movethatfile' script moves the file betty from /tmp/ to /tmp/my_first_directory